-Located in Coquitlam’s historic Maillardville neighbourhood, Mackin House is just across the street from Mackin Park, home to the Festival du Bois which takes place annually in February or March.
+Located in Coquitlam’s historic Maillardville neighbourhood, Mackin House is just across the street from Mackin Park where the Festival du Bois takes place annually in February or March.

 Mackin House was home to the General Manager of Fraser Mills, which at the time was the largest mill of its kind in the British Empire.

 Expect to spend only a few minutes at Mackin House, perhaps after visiting the Festival du Bois in early spring or on your way somewhere else, like to IKEA for shopping just down the way.

 Mackin House is usually open Tuesdays to Fridays from 11 am to 5 pm and Saturdays from 12 to 4 pm (but check the museum’s website first to confirm details).
 It is closed Sundays, Mondays and statutory holidays (except on Sundays in the summer when it’s open from 12 to 4 pm).
 Admission is by donation.

 For more information on Mackin House, see the Coquitlam Heritage Society website.